 Seasonally.

 Mount Vernon does an excellent job of honoring the seasons with events and attractions that make seasonal sense.
 In spring you can see all the new baby animals on the farm, check out the flower gardens, and be there when the distillery opens.
 In summer, why not arrive by boat and attend an outdoor event like the Independence Fireworks?
 In fall, you can walk the Forest Trail as the leaves turn or attend the Fall Wine Festival and Sunset Tour (there is one in Spring also…both sell out FAST).
-And in winter, you’ll find fewer crowds and a holiday illumination with fireworks and a slew of other holiday favorite events.
+And in winter, you’ll find fewer crowds and a Christmas Illumination with fireworks and a slew of other holiday favorite events.

 With 500 acres of attractions, 23 museum galleries, and an 11,000 square foot home to explore, Mount Vernon estimates that the typical 3–4-hour visit is not enough to see it all.
 So feel free to use our list to narrow down the things you must see in person, and visit the rest virtually, or better yet, make plans to return for a second outing!
 It really is an extraordinary property, hitting the interests of young and old on so many levels.
 Enjoy your journey.